 Micro-services are making a comeback in a context where the interaction between components is permanent and where failures must be isolated and where deployment must be quick and easy, without risk.

-DevOps in software development has often been viewed as a risk to application security, especially due to the frequent confusion between DevOps and continuous deployment.
+DevOps trends in software development have often been viewed as a risk to application security, especially due to the frequent confusion between DevOps and continuous deployment.
 For many, CI/CD would allow developers to deploy applications in production without control.
-A CI/CD pipeline that is not or not very mature can indeed generate many negative consequences.
+A CI/CD pipeline that is not very mature can indeed generate many negative consequences.
 Thus, DevOps has generally been seen as incompatible with the expected level of compliance in highly regulated areas, especially with regard to product security and stability.

 These same regulations require a rapid response in the event of major incidents or security breaches.
 The current processes, which are far too slow, therefore do not meet this requirement.
-A CI/CD pipeline designed jointly with the different teams and which includes tools offering artificial intelligence allows to have a level of control well beyond what is possible with traditional processes while increasing the frequency of deployments.
-This is how 2021 and 2022 should see the first applications in the fields of core banking or medical applications that manage confidential data.
+A CI/CD pipeline designed jointly with the different teams and which includes tools offering artificial intelligence allows having a level of control well beyond what is possible with traditional processes while increasing the frequency of deployments.
+This is how 2022 and 2023 should see the first applications in the fields of core banking or medical applications that manage confidential data.

 More and more companies are using the cloud to host their services.
 How do they manage their user databases around the world without having a deployment team available 24/7?
 In a logic of performance and in view of the technologies exploited by the giants such as Google, Netflix, and Spotify, companies are turning to site reliability engineering (SRE) to find solutions.